 4. My Neighbours The Dumplings (Clapton and Victoria Park)

 My Neighbours The Dumplings are a pair of delicious, family-run dim sum restaurants in East London which fuse dim sum tradition with innovation.

 Away from dim sum, they also offer some Chinese classics including Mapo tofu and crispy pork belly both which taste great.
-If you have space, I would recommend trying their smacked cucumber salad.
+If you have space, we would recommend trying their smacked cucumber salad.

-I often find myself here for casual after-work dining when I'm craving good-value dim sum.
+We often find ourselves here for casual after-work dining when we're craving good-value dim sum.
 They also offer takeaway, which is great for those cosy nights in.
 They only have a few dishes on the menu, which allows them to focus on creating each item to perfection.
-I find these restaurants, true, hidden gems of London.
+We find these restaurants, true, hidden gems of London.